nvim-telescope/telescope.nvim/README.md

 require'telescope.builtin'.git_files{}
 ```

 Search your files in a git repo.
 Ignores files in your .gitignore.
+You can optionally override the find command.

 Note: Requires the `cwd` to be a git directory.